 Temporary Protected Status Designated Country: Sudan

-On January 9, 2013, U.S. Citizenship and Immigration Services (USCIS) announced the redesignation of Sudan for TPS and that eligible Sudanese nationals (and persons without nationality who last habitually resided in Sudan) in the United States may apply for TPS.
+On September 2, 2014, U.S. Citizenship and Immigration Services (USCIS) announced the extension of Sudan for TPS and that eligible Sudanese nationals (and persons without nationality who last habitually resided in Sudan) in the United States may apply for TPS.

 When to File for TPS

-If you currently have TPS for Sudan and would like to keep your TPS status, you must re-register during the 60-day re-registration period that runs from January 9, 2013 through March 11, 2013.
+If you currently have TPS for Sudan and would like to keep your TPS status, you must re-register during the 60-day re-registration period that runs from September 2, 2014 – November 3, 2014.
 We encourage you to register as soon as possible after the 60-day re-registration period opens.